tmroyal/OptionSetter.js/README.md

 ### OptionSetter.setFailedValidationAction(failureAction)

-OptionSetter's default behavior is to throw and error if validation fails.
-This behavior can be altered globally by providing a function to this function.
+OptionSetter's default behavior is to throw an error if validation fails.
+This behavior can be altered globally by providing a function that sets up alternative behaviors.

-The function will have the following parameters:
+The function is provided with the following parameters:
 - `name` - the name of the property that fails validation
 - `message` - the 'error' message provided by the type definition or paramter